atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 <img alt="Anemone Tentacle - Assembled Electronic Circuits without case" src="https://github.com/ceskasporitelna/anemone/blob/master/documentation/images/assembled_tentacle_insides.jpg?raw=true" width="600">

-> We recommend testing the Tentacle electronic circuits after inserting them intro the bottom part of the **Anemone Tentacle Case** in the *Step 4*.
+> We recommend testing the Tentacle electronic circuits after inserting them into the bottom part of the **Anemone Tentacle Case** in the *Step 4*.

 When put inside the bottom part of the case it looks like this:

 TODO bottom tentacle part image with electronic circuits

+> The Anemone Tentacle assembly instruction *(eg. how to put the electronic circuits into the 3D printed case)* are provided below.

 ## Step 3 - 3D print Tentacle case